sflinlab/2020-paper-CAF.idx/README.md

-# 2020-paper-EMTscore-CAFindex
+# 2020-paper-CAF.idx
-codes for xenograft analysis
+codes for the manuscripts